aigc-apps/VideoX-Fun/README.md

 - [License](#license)

 # Introduction
-CogVideoX-Fun is a modified pipeline based on the CogVideoX structure, designed to provide more flexibility in generation.
-It can be used to create AI images and videos, as well as to train baseline models and Lora models for Diffusion Transformer.
-We support predictions directly from the already trained CogVideoX-Fun model, allowing the generation of videos at different resolutions, approximately 6 seconds long with 8 fps (1 to 49 frames).
-Users can also train their own baseline models and Lora models to achieve certain style transformations.
+VideoX-Fun is a video generation pipeline that can be used to generate AI images and videos, as well as to train baseline and Lora models for Diffusion Transformer.
+We support direct prediction from pre-trained baseline models to generate videos with different resolutions, durations, and FPS.
+Additionally, we also support users in training their own baseline and Lora models to perform specific style transformations.

 We will support quick pull-ups from different platforms, refer to [Quick Start](#quick-start).